Absentor/goit-algo-hw-10/README.md

 - Monte Carlo method
 - scipy.integrate.quad

+### Results

+Monte Carlo result was very close to the analytical result calculated using the `quad` function.

+Example:
+- Monte Carlo result ≈ 2.67
+- quad result = 2.666666666666667

 ### Conclusions

-The Monte Carlo method produced an approximate result close to the analytical solution.
+Monte Carlo integration provides approximate results that become more accurate as the number of random samples increases.

-The quad function returned a more precise value.
+The `quad` function from SciPy produces a more precise analytical result.

-Monte Carlo integration is useful for complex problems where analytical integration is difficult or impossible.
+The comparison confirms that the Monte Carlo method is effective for numerical approximation of integrals.